 One of the unique characteristics of chia seeds is their high content of heart-healthy omega-3 fatty acids.

-Being a great source of omega-3 fatty acids, chia seeds promote a lower ratio of omega-6 to omega-3.
+As they’re a great source of omega-3 fatty acids, chia seeds promote a lower omega-6 to omega-3 ratio.

-Bottom line: Chia seeds are among the best plant-based sources of omega-3 fatty acids, which have numerous health benefits.
+Chia seeds are packed with fiber and among the best plant-based sources of omega-3 fatty acids, which have numerous health benefits.
 They’re also loaded with quality protein.

-- Manganese: Whole grains and seeds are rich in manganese, which is essential for metabolism, growth and development (31).
+- Manganese.
+Whole grains and seeds are rich in manganese, which is essential for metabolism, growth, and development (

-- Phosphorus: Usually found in protein-rich foods, phosphorus contributes to bone health and tissue maintenance (32).
+- Phosphorus.
+Usually found in protein-rich foods, phosphorus contributes to bone health and tissue maintenance (

-- Copper: A mineral that is often lacking in the diet, important for heart health (33).
+- Copper.
+A mineral often lacking in the modern diet, copper is important for heart health (

-- Selenium: An important antioxidant mineral, involved in many processes in the body (34).
+- Selenium: An important antioxidant, selenium is involved in many processes in your body (

-- Magnesium: Often insufficient in the Western diet, magnesium has important roles in many processes in the body (35).
+- Magnesium.
+Often lacking in the Western diet, magnesium plays important roles in many bodily processes (

-- Calcium: The most abundant mineral in the human body, essential for bones, muscles and nerves (36).
+- Calcium.
+The most abundant mineral in your body, calcium is essential for bones, muscles, and nerves (

 The absorption of some minerals, such as iron and zinc, may be reduced because of the phytic acid content of chia seeds.

-Bottom line: Chia seeds are an excellent source of many essential minerals, but a poor source of vitamins.
-They are high in manganese, phosphorus, copper, selenium, iron, magnesium and calcium.
+Chia seeds are an excellent source of many essential minerals but a poor source of vitamins.
+They are high in manganese, phosphorus, copper, selenium, iron, magnesium, and calcium.

-- Chlorogenic acid: An antioxidant that may lower blood pressure (38, 39).
+- Chlorogenic acid.
+This antioxidant may lower blood pressure (

-- Caffeic acid: This substance is abundant in many plant foods, and may help fight inflammation in the body (40).
+- Caffeic acid.
+This substance is abundant in many plant foods and may help fight inflammation in your body (

-- Quercetin: A powerful antioxidant that may reduce the risk of heart disease, osteoporosis and certain forms of cancer (41, 42, 43).
+- Quercetin.
+This powerful antioxidant may reduce your risk of heart disease, osteoporosis, and certain forms of cancer (

-- Kaempferol: An antioxidant that has been associated with decreased risk of cancer and other chronic diseases (44, 45).
+- Kaempferol.
+This antioxidant has been associated with a decreased risk of cancer and other chronic diseases (

-Bottom line: Chia seeds contain many powerful antioxidants that may reduce the risk of chronic diseases, such as heart disease and cancer.
+Chia seeds contain many powerful antioxidants that may reduce your risk of chronic illnesses, such as heart disease and cancer.

 Increased Blood Levels of Omega-3

-Omega-3 fatty acids are incredibly important for your body and brain, and chia seeds are an excellent source of the omega-3 fatty acid ALA.
+Omega-3 fatty acids are incredibly important for your body and brain, and chia seeds are an excellent source of the omega-3 ALA.

-However, ALA needs to be converted into the active forms, such as EPA, before it can be used by the body.
+However, ALA needs to be converted into the active forms, such as EPA, before your body can use it.

 Improved Blood Sugar Control